ohandyya/data_scientist_learning/README.md

-# Learning resources for data scientist
+# Learning Resources for Data Scientist

 ## About this document